2013

 Neighborhood, District, and Corridor

 Concentrations of civic, institutional, and commercial activity should be embedded in neighborhoods and districts, not isolated in remote, single-use complexes.
-Schools should be sized and located to enable children to walk or bicycle to them.

 -